 These errors are displayed in the channel windows in the LoopMaster as "channel error" diagnostic parameters (refer also to section 7.3.2).
-Furthermore, the ERR collective error LED and the corresponding switching output on the terminal strip indicate an error status with at least one channel.
+Furthermore, the ERR collective error LED indicates an error status with at least one channel.

 In case of a short-circuited or open loop, the alignment algorithm detects that the connected inductance (induction loop + feed cable!) is outside the permissible range (refer to section 8.1).
 The error cause is to be found and eliminated.